endiangroup/endian.io/content/theory/adject-clarity.md

   &#8627; Continuing                  | 3
   &#8627; Transitional                | 3

-Some C-Words are more important than others in terms of the number of uses and applications that require then.
-Comprehensibility, for example, is required for all nine uses and 16 of the 23 specific applications.
-Coherency is the least of the requirements, being required for only two uses and three applications.
+Some C-Words are more important than others in terms of the number of uses and applications that require then. `Comprehensibility`, for example, is required for all nine uses and 16 of the 23 specific applications. `Coherency` is the least of the C-Words, being required for only two uses and three applications.
 The full data are below:

 Quality     |   Uses   | Applications
 ----------------|----------|--------------